timchunght/support/identity-services-samples/java/README.md

 ### Verify the generated token

-You should verify the output of the signing request by visiting the **Tools** section of the [Layer dashboard](https://developer.layer.com/dashboard/).
-Paste the value of the `identity_token` key you received from the output above and click `validate`.
+You should verify the output of the signing request by visiting the **Tools** section of the [Layer Dashboard](https://developer.layer.com/dashboard/).
+Paste the `identity_token` into the form and click `Validate`.
 You should see "Token valid."